TechStark/Nintaco/README.md

-# Nintaco
+# What is Nintaco?

-Nintaco is a cycle-accurate Nintendo Entertainment System (NES) / Famicom emulator and NES Sound Format (NSF) player written in Java, ostensibly making it cross-platform.
+[Nintaco](https://nintaco.com/faq.html) is a cycle-accurate Nintendo Entertainment System (NES) / Famicom emulator and NES Sound Format (NSF) player written in Java, ostensibly making it cross-platform.
+It supports the vast majority of games including those for the Famicom Disk System (FDS), Dendy, VS. UniSystem, VS. DualSystem and PlayChoice-10, along with a plethora of peripherals.
+It tracks play history, enabling the player to rewind time to undo mistakes, and to watch, export, edit and resume play at any point in the past.
+It supports netplay, save states, video and audio recording, video filters, screenshots, cheat codes, a debugger and a TAS editor.
+It can be controlled programmatically via an API.
+It provides automatic capturing of sprites and level maps.
+It even simulates R.O.B., the Robotic Operating Buddy.